Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/.github/ISSUE_TEMPLATE/bug_report.md

 **State the reproduction steps**

-Steps to reproduce the behavior the bug that you found:
+Steps to reproduce the behavior of the bug that you found:

 - <!-- Replace this text --!>
 - <!-- Replace this text --!>